Lima Memorial Health System Logo

 There are four types of parainfluenza virus.
 They can all cause lower or upper respiratory infections in adults and children.
 The virus can cause croup, bronchiolitis, bronchitis and certain types of pneumonia.

 The exact number of parainfluenza cases is unknown.
 The number is suspected to be very high.
 Infections are most common in fall and winter.
 Parainfluenza infections are most severe in infants and become less severe with age.
 By school age, most children have been exposed to the parainfluenza virus.
-Most adults have antibodies against parainfluenza, although they can get repeat infections.
+Most children and adults have antibodies against parainfluenza, although they can get repeat infections.

 Symptoms